dafny-lang/dafny/docs/DafnyRef/Topics.md

 definite assignment can require some program flow analysis.

 Dafny will issue an error message if it cannot assure itself that a variable has been given a value.
 This may be a conservative warning: Dafny may issue an error message even if it is possible to prove, but Dafny does not, that a variable will always be initialized.

+Dafny has two definite assignment modes:
+- a strict mode (the default) in which assignments are required even for auto-initializable types, and
+- a relaxed mode,
+enabled by the option `--relax-definite-assignment`, in which the auto-initialization is sufficient to satisfy the definite assignment rules.

-If the type of a variable is _auto-initializable_, then a default value is used implicitly even if the declaration of the variable does not have an explicit initializer.
+In relaxed definite assignment mode, if the type of a variable is _auto-initializable_, then a default value is used implicitly even if the declaration of the variable does not have an explicit initializer.
 For example, a `bool` variable is initialized by default to `false` and a variable with an int-based type for which `0` is a valid value